 Wilderness First Aid Training

 Wilderness First Aid is national program for high adventure activities.
 The class is taught under the American Red Cross program.
 The class is a hands on class for scouts and leaders over the age of 14.
-Must have a current Adult CPR/AED certification.
+Maximum of 10 participants.
+Cost is $95.00

 The WFA course will introduce the participant to skills necessary to handle basic first aid emergencies in a wilderness setting.
 The course runs Friday (6:00pm – 10:00pm) and Saturday (8:00 am-8:00 pm).
 Check-in is Friday from 5:30-5:45pm.
 Participants must be present for all sessions in order to receive completion card.